COREObsidious/TWI_APP/README.md

 # TWI_APP
-The two wire interface protocol designed for my Mars Rover Project
+The two wire interface protocol designed for my Mars Rover Project.
+It is mainly meant to demonstrate my ability for clean, concise comments.